albert118/smart-app-banner/README.md

 The next step would be to boot a demo project.
 Checkout the Vue demo [here](https://github.com/albert118/smart-app-banner/tree/master/demo/vue).

+### Publish a Release

+1. Checkout a new branch `release/major.minor.patch`
+2. Create the new version using `npm version major|minor|patch`
+3. Update any docs as needed
+4. Publish the branch

+Having merged the PR for that branch...
+Generate a release with a matching tag for the newly created version.

 ## Licence

 [MIT](./LICENSE) License © 2025-PRESENT [Albert Ferguson](https://github.com/albert118/)